Active Youth are Healthy Youth

 Council wants to create spaces where young people feel welcome and safe!

-Council is seeking community feedback to help develop a Design Brief and Youth Infrastructure Plan!
-We want to hear your thoughts on the areas that young people gather, socialise, study, read and play.
-Let us know how you use public space and what sort of spaces you would like Council to provide to make the City of Parramatta a better place to relax and play.
+In early-mid 2025, Council sought community feedback to help develop a Design Brief and Youth Infrastructure Plan!
+We wanted to hear your thoughts on the areas that young people gather, socialise, study, read and play.
+We also asked about how you use public space and what sort of spaces you would like Council to provide to make the City of Parramatta a better place to relax and play.

 City of Parramatta is a fast growing and diverse city, with increasing numbers of people from culturally diverse backgrounds, living in high density, and spanning different age profiles.